 We meet as a couple to honor the relationship and meet 1:1 to honor the personal shifts you’re craving.

 Together, we’ll tease out the hard stuff and specifics of separation, honor the grief that comes from making this big life change, and usher in your new chapter in the most supportive environment possible.

 First, we start with a clarity call for each partner.
 For this process to be successful, both partners need to feel seen, heard, important, and supported, which is why I begin our coaching relationship with a 1:1 call for each of you to make sure we’re the right fit.

 If it’s a “go” for all involved, we’ll schedule our first couple’s call and get started.

-Here’s how each month of work will look on the calendar:
+Here’s how our first four months of work together will look on the calendar:

 Week 1: 90 minute Couples Call

 Week 2: 60 minute 1:1 Call for Partner 1

 Week 4: 60 minute 1:1 Call for Partner 2